 A Responsibility We Take Seriously

 All CASA Volunteers are trained community members who are appointed with a court order by a judge to advocate for the best interests of a child in foster care.
-They stay with each case for up to a year or until the case is closed and the child is in a safe, permanent home.
+They stay with each case for up to 18 months or until the case is closed.
 CASA Volunteers work with legal and child welfare professionals, educators, service providers and family members to ensure the child’s voice is heard.
 Their advocacy enables judges to make the most well-informed decision for each child.

 It is our job to ensure our CASA Volunteers are the right people for the job and receive the training and support needed to succeed.
-To become a CASA Volunteer, candidates are required to attend an info session, participate in face-to-face interviews, pass an extensive background check and attend 30 hours of training (18 hours in person and 12 hours online).
+To become a CASA Volunteer, candidates are required to attend an info session, participate in face-to-face interviews, pass an extensive background check and attend 30 hours of training.
 Only then are they able to select and get appointed to a case and begin their advocacy.

 Once appointed to a case, our CASA Volunteers are expected and supported to: